Soil Death and the Case for Animal Foods, Why Most Plant-Based Diets Fail in a Depleted Century

-I am not against vegetables.
-I eat them every day.
-The argument is against the modern idea that a body can run on plants alone, indefinitely, while pulling minerals out of soil that no longer contains them and assembling complete proteins out of plant sources that cannot supply every amino acid the body needs.
+This is not an argument against vegetables.
+It is an argument against the idea that a body can run on plants alone, indefinitely, while pulling minerals out of soil that no longer contains them and assembling complete proteins from sources that cannot supply every amino acid it needs.
 It cannot.
-Most people who try get sick on a delay of two to seven years, and most of them never connect the symptoms back to the diet.
+Most people who try get sick on a delay of two to seven years, and most never connect the symptoms back to the plate.

 The soil is not what it was.
 The plants are not what they were.
 Skipping the animal that does the concentrating, in a depleted system, is not a virtue.
 It is a deficiency contract.

-This essay is the companion to the essential minerals piece.
-That one named the eight minerals the modern body runs short on and the daily protocol to restore them.
-This one explains why food alone cannot do the job anymore unless the food chain is intact, and the food chain has not been intact for fifty years.
+The essential minerals piece named the eight elements the modern body runs short on and the daily protocol to restore them.
+This one explains why food alone can no longer do the job unless the food chain is intact, and the food chain has not been intact for fifty years.

 What the soil used to deliver

-Mineral content in food is downstream of mineral content in soil.
-The soil is the input; the plant is a pass-through.
-If the mineral is not in the dirt, it cannot be in the carrot, no matter how organic the carrot is or how long the farmer was awake watering it.
+If the mineral is not in the dirt, it cannot be in the carrot, no matter how organic the carrot is or how long the farmer stayed up watering it.

 A century of industrial agriculture has done three things to topsoil.
-It has stripped it of trace minerals through monocropping and synthetic-fertiliser cycling that replaces only nitrogen, phosphorus, and potassium.
-It has killed the that turns bound mineral compounds into plant-available forms, by spraying glyphosate (a chelator that binds and removes minerals from the food chain) and by tilling the fungal networks to death.
-And it has selected crop varieties for yield, transport, and shelf-life, never for nutrient density.
+It strips trace minerals through monocropping and synthetic-fertiliser cycling that replaces only nitrogen, phosphorus, and potassium.
+It kills the that turns bound mineral compounds into plant-available forms, by spraying glyphosate (a chelator that binds minerals out of the food chain) and tilling the fungal networks to death.
+And it selects crop varieties for yield, transport, and shelf-life, never for nutrient density.

 - Calcium, down 16 percent